Shreevandana/Time-Series/README.md

 3. Computing a moving average for the data and overlaying on the original time-series plot.
 4. Computing the first difference of the data and plotting the ACF and PACF for the differenced data.
 5. Performing a first seasonal difference with the seasonal period.
-6. Develop a suitable SARIMA model that can be applied on the time series.
+6. Developing a suitable SARIMA model that can be applied on the time series.
-7. Forecast analyse mean squared error.
+7. Forecasting and analysing the mean squared error.

 # Reference